valhuber/python-rules/README.md

 multi-table transactions -
 key paths of copy, formula, constraint, sum and event rules.

 Not complete, under active development.
-Key remaining items include:
-* pip-able

 Ready to explore and provide feedback on general value, and features.